Fast Route to Thermalization: Quantum control of open systems

-The other extreme mechanism is a quench: a sudden jump from the initial $\hat H_S^i$ to the target Hamiltonian $\hat H_S^f$, followed by a relaxation towards equilibrium \cite{quan2010testing}.
+The other extreme mechanism is a quench: a sudden jump from the initial $\hat H_S^i$ to the target Hamiltonian $\hat H_S^f$, followed by a relaxation toward equilibrium \cite{quan2010testing}.
 Whenever $\sb{\hat H_S^i,\hat H_S^f} \ne 0$ the protocol is irreversible.
 For such a case, the sudden quench generates significant coherence, requiring additional work that is eventually wasted by dissipation to the bath.
-This leads to an increased work cost $W = \text{Tr} \{ \hat \rho_S^i (\hat H_S^f -\hat H_S^i)\}$ relative to the adiabatic work.
+This leads to an increased work cost, $W = \text{Tr} \{ \hat \rho_S^i (\hat H_S^f -\hat H_S^i)\}$, relative to the adiabatic work.
 The timescale of the quench protocol is dictated by the bath relaxation rates.

-In the present study we propose a fast control mechanism that serves as an intermediate between the adiabatic and sudden limits.
-In this protocol the state follows a generalized canonical form $\hat \rho_S\b t = \exp\b{ \sum_j \lambda_j\b{t} \hat A_j }$, where $\lambda_j$ are time dependent coefficients and $\{ \hat A_j \}$ are members of a closed Lie algebra which include $\hat H_S\b t$.
-Asymptotically, for long protocol duration this protocol converges to the adiabatic one.
+In the present study, we propose a fast control mechanism that serves as an intermediate between the adiabatic and sudden (quench) limits.
+In this protocol the state follows a generalized canonical form $\hat \rho_S\b t = \exp\b{ \sum_j \lambda_j\b{t} \hat A_j }$, where $\lambda_j$ are time-dependent coefficients and $\{ \hat A_j \}$ are members of a closed Lie algebra which includes $\hat H_S\b t$.
+Asymptotically, for long protocol duration, this protocol converges to the adiabatic one.
 The fast protocol can achieve fast thermalization at low entropic cost.
-The basic idea, underlining the control scheme, is to reverse engineer the control Hamiltonian $\hat H_S\b t$ such as to maintain a specific trajectory defined by the generalized canonical form.
+The basic idea, underlying the control scheme, is reverse-engineering the control Hamiltonian $\hat H_S\b t$ such that a specific trajectory, defined by the generalized canonical form, is maintained.